limlitongchloe/ASG1/README.md

 People who want to donate and help people.</li>
 <li>People who want to receive help like money and learning materials.</li>
 </ul>
+<h5>Website features</h5>
+<p>People can use this website to donate and receive money and learning materials through 2 ways, face-to-face or online.
+Face to face is a way that increases people's trust towards the website.
+Therefore, people would want to donate or help people through this way.</p>
+<p>Online or virtual ways are also options for the people who want to help.
+If they are comfortable and have trust in this website, they can choose to do online payment or mailing of learning materials.
+This is a more convenient way for them to help.
+Therefore, it is important that the website.</p>
+<h3>Where did i get my ideas or inspirations from?<h3>
+    Charity websites, newspapers or other leaflets containing information about people who are in need of money, learning materials and other needs.
+    Carousell.